Usine De Consenvoye

 With an apartment, guest accommodation, workshops and outdoor space it has been transformed into a place for people to be and go their own way.

 There is ample space.
 Both literally and figuratively.
-There is room to work, to party and to relax.
+There is room to work and to relax.
 The building inspires action and quiet, exuberance and contemplation.
 It welcomes sharing and working together, and it also offers room to withdraw.

 With the available spaces the factory can accommodate a variety of groups of people and their activities.
-From family celebration to metal forging workshop, from retreat to weekend carpentry, dance, acting, sculpting or painting courses.
+From family celebration to yoga workshop, from retreat to weekend carpentry, dance, acting, sculpting or painting courses.

 The hilly surroundings are perfect for bicycling and walking.
 The Meuse, within walking distance, is a beautiful spot to go swimming and canoeing.